 Prescriptions

-Please consider using the online service as this is the quickest and most efficient way we can process your medication requests.
+Please ensure you request your medications at least 4 working days before they run out.
+Whenever possible, we ask you to consider using the online service as this is the quickest and most efficient way we can process your medication requests.

 Parents or an adult with parental responsibility can obtain their child's username and password so that they can order repeat prescriptions on behalf of the child concerned.
 However, from the age of 16 years old an individual is deemed to be a "young adult" and will be able to obtain their own username and password.
 This is to enable a young adult to choose if they want to consult a doctor independently and confidentially.